Six Cover Letter Tips

 Showcase Your Value

-Just like you resume, you want your cover letter to showcase your value and immediately indicate why you would be a great fit for the specific job you are applying.
+Just like your resume, you want your cover letter to showcase your value and immediately indicate why you would be a great fit for the specific job you are applying.
 An easy way to achieve this is with a concise opening paragraph followed by a few bullets with your relevant achievements that are applicable to the position.
-Remember that employers want to know about your previous contributions and how you are going to make a significant difference at their company.

 Clearly Indicate Why You’re Interested

-One of the most common interview questions asked from hiring managers is “why do you want to work for us?”
-Your cover letter gives you the chance to include this information unlike your resume.
-You should be very specific on exactly why you want to work for the company.
 For example, you may have seen the company’s new product release that you want to be involved with.
 Perhaps you’ve been following the company’s social media channels and constantly read about the positive culture of the organization where you would be a great fit.
 Make every company and unique position that you apply for feel as if it’s the only one you’re considering.

 Keep it Concise